Gateron Oil King Review (2026) | Sound Test Included | Keyboard Forge

 Microphone Usage:

-In the past, I regularly had complaints on Discord about my mic picking up keyboard sounds when I was using these switches, but I didn’t get any complaints at all during the play sessions I where I was testing out the switches.
+In the past, I regularly had complaints on Discord about my mic picking up keyboard sounds when I was typing, but I didn’t get any complaints at all during the play sessions where I was testing out these switches.

 Gateron Oil King Switches